virevolai/safeCOVID/docs/README.md

 Q. What are your qualifications?

 A. As you might have noticed, I'm not big on credentials.
 Since you asked, I have double bachelors degrees (not double major) in CS and Maths, on full scholarship.
 Since 2000, I have been a professional programmer, data scientist, ML engineer and everything in between.
-Previously, I wrote all ML for Rent The Runway from scratch.
-And again, as the sole founder for Virevol ai, created a new way to browse.
-No, I am not a public health official of any sort.
+Previously, I founded data science at Barnes & Nobles and Rent The Runway.
+I wrote all ML for Rent The Runway from scratch and was first one to make fashion ML recommendations.
+And again, as the sole founder for Virevol ai, invented a new way to shop.
+No, I am not a public health official or virology expert of any sort.
 You should probably judge the idea on its merit and make your own conclusions.
 If you don't, you're missing the point of all this.

+Q. Does this mean I should not do what my government says?

+A. There are too many countries in the World for me to give you an answer here.
+The short answer is, do this as a global citizen.
+But please evaluate ideas on their own merit, not relying on people who claim to be an expert in everything.

 Q. What about abuse because of X?